-Everybody loves a seasonal surprise!
+Everybody loves a holiday action and surprises!

-9. Animate your IQ.
-Brains literally rewire daily based on our lively actions.
-The Grinch may use poor tone as a silent killer, but practice good tone to shout holiday cheer in new more animated lingo?
-Any ideas that would help you add good tone to animate more IQ this season?
+9. animated IQ.
+Did you know that brains literally rewire daily based on our lively actions.
+The Grinch may use poor tone as a silent holiday killer, but practice good tone and you can shout out gifts of holiday cheer in new more animated lingo?
+Any ideas that would help you use the kind of tone that will animate more IQ from others season?

 Oh, and one final holiday brain-booster –